• Skip to primary navigation

 The Best banana Cake

-This is the best easy, moist banana cake recipe, and it’s made completely from scratch!
-My recipe is perfectly balanced with extra bananas and complementary spices and it’s crowned with a silky smooth cream cheese frosting.
-This is the snack cake of your dreams!
+This is the best banana cake recipe, and it’s made completely from scratch!
+My recipe is perfectly balanced with extra bananas and complementary spices and is crowned with a silky smooth cream cheese frosting.
+Includes a how-to video!

 Cream cheese frosted moist banana cake recipe on white plate with bite taken out.